Opposition holds big rally in Venezuelan capital

 Capriles, who is predicting a late pro-opposition surge as sympathy wears off after Chavez's death, is vowing to install a Brazilian-style administration of free-market economics with strong social welfare policies.

-Capriles mocks Maduro as a bad imitation of Chavez.
-He says Maduro's decisions as acting president resulted in a currency devaluation and price spikes that have been disastrous for Venezuelans.
+Capriles mocks Maduro as a bad copy of Chavez, and says his decisions as acting president caused a currency devaluation and price spikes that have been disastrous for Venezuelans.

+Gisela Quijada, a 68-year-old nurse attending the opposition rally in Caracas, said the country was broken.

 "Chavez was a leader for them.
 I can't deny it.
 But he (Maduro) has nothing in his head.
 If Capriles doesn't win, we'll keep on fighting for him.
 But we're sure he's going to win!"